TheThingSystem/steward/nodewiki/steward/RaspberryPi.md

 A disk image will be created on your Desktop.
 You can use this image as you would a normal install image for the Pi.

 _NOTE: The size of the image will be dependent on the size of the SD Card you are using on the Raspberry Pi._

+#Appendix - Alternative BlueZ Installation

+If you want to continue to test the steward with 5.x you'll need to download the [latest version](https://www.kernel.org/pub/linux/bluetooth/) and unpack it.
+Then,

+    cd bluez-5.x
+    ./configure --disable-systemd --enable-library
+    make
+    sudo make install

+This will take a while, although nothing like as long as the node.js installation.

+_NOTE: Manual installation of BlueZ 5.x leaves a copy of the gatttool in the attrib/ directory.
+You can run this tool from there, or copy it into /usr/local/bin along with the other BlueZ utilities.
+It's not clear why it's not installed by default.
+However the noble library needs to have gatttool in the path at runtime._

+###Fixing dbus permissions

+There is a possible problem with dbus permissions which cause the bluetoothd daemon to fail to start,

+    bluetoothd[18198]: Bluetooth daemon 5.4
+    D-Bus setup failed: Connection ":1.12" is not allowed to own the service "org.bluez" due to security policies in the configuration file bluetoothd[18198]: Unable to get on D-Bus

+If this occurs for you,  the current work around is to edit /etc/dbus-1/system.d/bluetooth.conf and add the following line

+        <allow send_type="method_call"></allow>

+inside the <policy> ... </policy> block, and restarting dbus,

+     sudo /etc/init.d/dbus restart

+_NOTE: This has security implications.
+This fix allows a method call from all console users, even those calls unrelated to Bluetooth.
+This is a temporary and sub-optimal work-around to this problem.
+More research needed._

+### Alternative BlueZ 4.99 Installation

+If you want to try the stock BlueZ available on Wheezy (currently BlueZ 4.99).
+Go ahead and,

+    sudo apt-get install bluetoothd

+_NOTE: If you plug your Bluetooth LE adaptor into your Pi before installing BlueZ 4.x via apt-get it should automatically start Bluetooth services on installation.
+Otherwise you may have to reboot the Pi before running the steward to start these services._

 #Appendix - Useful Tools